 What to do with that leftover sweet syrup?

 Bonus Recipe: If you want a spectacular treat, mix the leftover jalapeno syrup with prepared yellow mustard at a 1:1 ratio and boil it down until thick and glossy.
-This sauce makes an excellent BBQ sauce for chicken or a glaze for ham.
+This sauce makes an excellent chicken BBQ sauce or a ham glaze.
 I look forward to making this every year when we make our cowboy candy.
 It keeps in the fridge for up to 3 weeks, but you can also freeze it.
 I’m telling you, it’s worth the effort, and it might be my favorite part of this candied jalapeno recipe!

 You can also freeze the leftover syrup to use when you need it.
-For example, I like to add it into soups like pumpkin or butternut for a sweet-spicy punch.
+For example, I like to add it to soups like pumpkin or butternut for a sweet-spicy punch.

 These candied peppers are also an excellent addition if you are into spicy, savory cocktails.